 Comprehensions

-Python comprehensions are elegant, concise, and widely used constructs that allow you to create new data structures by transforming and filtering existing iterables.
 They provide a more readable and often more performant alternative to traditional loops.
-Comprehensions can be used to create lists
+Comprehensions can be used to create lists, dictionaries, and sets.

 Basic Comprehension Syntax